Bacon Wrapped Stuffed Wild Duck Breasts

 Instructions

 • Place the duck breasts on a sturdy cutting board.
-Using a sharp knife, carefully cut the meat horizontally in the middle stopping before severing the two halves.
+Using a sharp knife, carefully butterfly each breast horizontally, stopping before cutting all the way through.

-• Preheat the Traeger grill to 400 degrees.
-When the grill grates are hot set the duck on the grill and close the lid cooking for 5 minutes.
-Rotate the duck and continue cooking for 5 minutes.
-Turn the duck over and cook for an additional 5 minutes.
-(Total cooking 15minutes).
+• Preheat the Traeger to 400°F. Place the duck breasts on the hot grill and close the lid.
+Cook for 5 minutes.
+Rotate the duck 90° and cook for another 5 minutes.
+Turn the duck over and cook an additional 5 minutes (total cooking time ~15 minutes).
+Remove from the grill and let rest for 5 minutes before slicing on a bias and serving.

 Join the Conversation